arachnegl/web-dev-intro/source/context.rst

 The internet is a network of computers.
 Its goal is to enable communication between them.

+A network is composed of nodes and edges.
+Visually it is a set of dots and connections.
+The London tube map is an example.

 Your family, friends, colleagues, and acquaintances can be thought of as a network of people.
 (This is how social networks model our relationships.)